GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 Ok.
 You have started on Day 1 as the newly formed SRE team for **The Movie Advisory Company**, a start-up whose first product is the **Movie Guru** app.

-Your first task is to get an idea of what the application looks like.
+### Challenge Steps

+This challenge involves exploring the Movie Guru app and documenting typical user journeys.

+1. Access and Explore the App

-- Navigate to "<http://FrontEndIP>" (replace with the correct IP) to visit the app.
+   - Go to <http://FrontEndIP> (replace with the provided IP address) in your web browser.
-- Login in using your name or email.
-The movie guru app hasn't implemented authentication yet (it is on the roadmap).
+   - Log in using your name or email.
+No password is required at this stage.
-- Work with the app and get an understanding of it.
-Make sure you do the following:
+   - Interact with the app to understand its features:
-  - Log into to it.
-What happens after you log in?
+     - Observe what happens after logging in.
-  - Ask for movie recommendations ("Eg: I feel like watching a fantasy movie").
+     - Request movie recommendations (e.g., "I feel like watching a fantasy movie").
-  - Express strong likes and dislikes towards certain genres, plot types etc. ("Eg: I love movies with funny animals" or "I really can't stand movies with violence").
+     - Express your preferences for genres and themes (e.g., "I love movies with funny animals," or "I dislike violent movies").
-  - Keep an eye on your user profile, does the app remember what you like?
+     - Check your user profile to see if the app remembers your preferences.
-  - Log out and log in a few times to understand how the app behaves.
+     - Log out and log in again to understand the app's behavior.
-- Based on your interaction, make a list of atleast 2 **user journeys** you can identify with the **Movie Guru** app.
+1. Document User Journeys

+    - Identify at least two distinct user journeys within the Movie Guru app.
+    - Clearly document each journey using this format:
+      - Journey Name: [Give a descriptive name]
+      - Goal: [What does the user want to achieve?]
+      - Steps: [List the specific actions the user takes to achieve the goal]

-- If you need a refresher on what a user journey is, visit the section on **What is a user journey?** (below).
+> **Note**: - If you need a refresher on what a user journey is, visit the section on **What is a user journey?** (in Learning Resources).

-- Clearly document your user journeys using a structured format that includes:
-  - **Goal:** The user's objective in this journey.
-  - **Steps:** The specific actions the user takes to achieve the goal.
+## Success Criteria

+To successfully complete this exercise, you should have:

+- **Identify at least 2 user journeys:** Written down 2 UJs in the format mentioned above for the **Movie Guru** app

+## Learning Resources

 ### What is a User Journey?